 Breaking the Silence: A Look at Prostate Cancer

-Symptoms or signs might not show up in the early stages of prostate cancer.
+Symptoms or signs might not show up in the early stages.
 In advanced cases, the following symptoms may be experienced:

 - Blood in Semen